by Bill McBride on 3/03/2013 10:34:00 AM

-It is worth repeating: There are usually two bottoms for housing, the first for new home sales, housing starts and residential investment.
-The second bottom will be for house prices.
+Last year when I wrote The Housing Bottom is Here and Housing: The Two Bottoms, I pointed out there are usually two bottoms for housing: the first for new home sales, housing starts and residential investment, and the second bottom is for house prices.

-For the first bottom, we have several possible measures - the following graph shows three of the most commonly used: Starts, New Home Sales, and Residential Investment (RI) as a percent of GDP.
+For the bottom in activity, I presented a graph of Single family housing starts, New Home Sales, and Residential Investment (RI) as a percent of GDP.

 Click on graph for larger image.